Como Caminamos

 The Rio Grande Valley holds many overlapping histories and ways of seeing.
 It is shaped by border realities, migration, family memory, ecological change, labor, language, faith, inequality, and deep cultural knowledge.
 This project begins from the idea that people already carry important forms of knowledge about these realities in their bodies, memories, and daily lives.

 By creating a space for reflection and exchange, we hope to honor those ways of knowing and to make room for nuance, contradiction, and connection.
-This work follows other artists and thinking dedicated to advancing our understanding of the uniqueness of border identities and feels especially relevant during this time of political and social unrest in the United States.
+The work builds on a longer tradition of artists and writers from this region, including Gloria Anzaldúa and Mark Menjívar, who explore the complexity of border identity and lived experience.
+It feels especially relevant in a time of ongoing political and social tension in the United States.

 Meet the artists

-Jessica Monroe is a South Texas artist whose work is rooted in landscape, perception, ecology, and embodied attention.
+Jessica Monroe Valentín is a South Texas artist whose work is rooted in landscape, perception, ecology, and embodied attention.
 Through painting, drawing, and research-based projects, she explores how lived experience, environment, and systems of relation shape the way we understand ourselves and the world.
+For this project, Jessica Monroe includes Valentín, her mother’s maiden name, as a way of acknowledging her Puerto Rican heritage and the project’s broader focus on identity, place, and cultural inheritance.

 PoetArtworks Inspired